-In my three years of doing business analysis for Cobalt, I’ve seen over a thousand CRM software requirements for our Certification Dynamics and Membership Dynamics customers.
+In my three years of doing business analysis for Cobalt, I’ve seen over a thousand CRM software requirements for our Engagement Dynamics customers (these are our friends in the association and certification space).
 Many are like this one: “Allow contacts to update personal information: phone number, email address, etc.”

 Oh, et cetera.

 You are the bane of my business analyst existence.
 “Etc.” leaves gray area in a requirement that at best can cause unnecessary discussion of an otherwise straightforward requirement, and at worst can lead to significant scope increase on a project – bad news!